Teaching Positions for the First-year Liberal Education Requirement

-The Office of the Vice Provost for Undergraduate Education (VPUE) at Stanford University will be accepting applications for teaching positions in Thinking Matters, a required program that honors the first-year educational tradition first established at Stanford in 1919.
-Thinking Matters courses foster intellectual curiosity and the development of critical inquiry skills and support first-year students in developing the skills of critical thinking and successfully transition to college-level learning.
+The Office of the Vice Provost for Undergraduate Education (VPUE) at Stanford University will be accepting applications for teaching positions in Thinking Matters, a program that honors the educational tradition first established at Stanford in 1919.
+Required Thinking Matters courses foster intellectual curiosity and the development of critical inquiry and support first-year students in developing the skills of critical thinking and making a successful transition to college-level learning.

 1. Selection Process